-- The Judd A. and Marjorie Weinberg College of Arts and Sciences (1851) offers the degree of Bachelor of Arts. - The School of Communication (1878) with departments of communication sciences and disorders, communication studies, performance studies, radio/television/film, and theater, offers a bachelor of science in communication degree and a bachelor of arts in communication degree. - The Henry and Leigh Bienen School of Music (1895) offers the degrees of bachelor of music and bachelor of arts in music. - The J.L.
-Kellogg School of Management (1908) offers undergraduate certificates in financial economics and managerial analytics, as well as the master of business administration (MBA) degree. - The Robert R. McCormick School of Engineering and Applied Science (1909) offers the bachelor of science degree in applied mathematics, biomedical engineering, chemical engineering, civil engineering, computer engineering, computer science, electrical engineering, environmental engineering, industrial
+- The Judd A. and Marjorie Weinberg College of Arts and Sciences (1851) offers the degree of bachelor of arts. - The School of Communication (1878) with departments of communication sciences and disorders, communication studies, performance studies, radio/television/film, and theater, offers a bachelor of science in communication degree and a bachelor of arts in communication degree. - The Henry and Leigh Bienen School of Music (1895) offers the degrees of bachelor of music, bachelor of arts in music and bachelor of science in music. - The J.L.
+Kellogg School of Management (1908) offers undergraduate certificates in financial economics and managerial analytics, as well as the master of business administration (MBA) degree. - The Robert R. McCormick School of Engineering and Applied Science (1909) offers the bachelor of science degree in applied mathematics, biomedical engineering, chemical engineering, civil engineering, computer engineering, computer science, electrical engineering, environmental engineering, industrial engineering, manufacturing and design engineering, materials science and engineering, mechanical engineering, and medical engineering.

-- engineering, manufacturing and design engineering, materials science and engineering, mechanical engineering, and medical engineering. - The Graduate School (1910) controls all advanced programs leading to the degrees of doctor of philosophy, master of arts, master of fine arts, master of public health and master of science. - Summer Session (1920) provides summer programs for undergraduate, graduate and visiting students. - The Medill School of Journalism, Media and Integrated Marketing Communication (1921) offers the bachelor of science in journalism degree, master of science degrees in journalism and integrated marketing communications, and undergraduate certificate in integrated marketing communications. - The School of Education and Social Policy (1926) offers the bachelor of science in education and social policy.
+- The Graduate School (1910) controls all advanced programs leading to the degrees of doctor of philosophy, master of arts, master of fine arts, master of public health and master of science. - Summer Session (1920) provides summer programs for undergraduate, graduate and visiting students. - The Medill School of Journalism, Media and Integrated Marketing Communication (1921) offers the bachelor of science degree in journalism, master of science degrees in journalism and integrated marketing communications, and an undergraduate certificate in integrated marketing communications. - The School of Education and Social Policy (1926) offers the bachelor of science in education and social policy.